How to Evict a Roommate Not on the Lease

 Forcible Entry or Detainer

-Forcible entry or forcible detainer cases are often defined as someone entering the rental unit either peacefully or forcefully, but who now refuses to leave.
+Forcible entry or forcible detainer cases are often defined as someone entering the rental unit either peacefully or forcefully but now refusing to leave.

-However, to count as “forcible,” the unwanted occupant must use force to remove the rightful occupant from the property, or they must threaten to use force against the rightful occupant/owner in order to remain on the property.
+However, to count as “forcible,” the unwanted occupant must use force to remove the rightful occupant from the property, or they must threaten to use force against the rightful occupant or owner in order to remain on the property.

 Writ of Possession Actions

-In New Jersey, a Writ of Possession Action can be filed only if there’s no landlord-tenant relationship AND there’s no domestic abuse case between you and the other party.
+In New Jersey, a Writ of Possession Action can be filed only if there is no landlord-tenant relationship and no domestic abuse case between you and the other party.

 Trespass

-These cases can typically only be filed when there’s no established landlord-tenant relationship.
+Trespassing cases can typically only be filed when there’s no established landlord-tenant relationship.
+This type of case is also criminal in nature, meaning that jail time is a possibility for the person being removed.

 In both Oklahoma and Kansas, for instance, landlords can pursue trespass actions against a tenant’s roommate, guest, family member, or other occupant who is not on the lease.